SBA 7(a) and SBA Community Advantage Loans

 - Term: Up to 10 years for general funding; up to 25 years for real estate purchases

 If you believe in your idea and your plan, but do not currently meet bank loan requirements, you may be a candidate for a 7(a) or Community Advantage loan.
 Here are some general things to keep in mind before deciding to apply.
-If you meet some or all of the criteria, you are a good candidate for the program:
+If you meet some or all of the SBA 7(a) loan requirements, you are a good candidate for the program:

 - You have positive historic or projected cash flow

 - You have positive net worth or available equity to contribute to your business

 - You have business assets or real estate to pledge as collateral

 - You have a fair to good personal credit score

 What can you use an SBA 7(a) or Community Advantage loan for?

 You can use an SBA 7(a) loan or an SBA Community Advantage loan for almost any business expense.
 Multiple business expenses can also be combined into one loan.
 Here’s how business owners often use the program:

 - Purchase of furniture, fixtures, and equipment